 If you are a radiation therapists looking to find your perfect new home state, take a look into our list of the 25 best states for radiation therapists.

 Becoming a radiation therapist requires extensive education and training.
 An Associates degree in Radiation Therapy or Radiology is generally sufficient to begin the process of studying for the Radiation Therapy Didactic and Clinical Competency Requirements exam.
-Alternatively, many Bachelors degrees in the same field will encompass all of the requirements and examinations necessary to transition straight into a career as a radiation therapist.
+Alternatively, enrolling in a Bachelor’s degree radiation therapy program will encompass all of the requirements and examinations necessary to transition straight into a career as a radiation therapist.
 Once this basic level of education has been obtained, individuals must become certified with the American Registry of Radiologic Technologists (AART).

 Radiation therapists administer radiation treatment to help fight cancer, including monitoring patients’ progress and reporting this data to the proper medical professionals.
 They help patients to understand how radiation therapy works by providing explanation and answering questions.
 They must have the ability to perform X-rays, operate a variety of medical equipment, and report any equipment malfunctions.